LittleBigSalino/Jon.Wpf.CustomControls/README.md

 ## Contact

-If you have any questions, feel free to open an issue or submit a pull request.
-We appreciate your feedback and contributions!
+If you have any questions, feel free to reach out to us.
+You can contact us via [email](mailto:youremail@example.com) or create an issue on our [GitHub](https://github.com/yourusername/Jon.WPF.CustomControls/issues) page.
+We'll do our best to respond as quickly as possible.